johnae/spook/README.md

 Spook was also somewhat inspired by the [entrproject](http://entrproject.org/) and it's simplicity (eg. the lightweight "feel" of entr).
 However the goal of spook was always broader and more general.
 Still, entr is a very nice tool which is why spook has (since version 0.8.1) gained the basic functionality entr provides - namely: read a list of files on stdin and run a command when any of them changes.
 It's a bonus feature for one off tasks more than anything else.
 See far down for some examples.

-You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
-Currently only available for Linux x86_64.
-Compiling it is quite simple though and the only artifact is the binary itself which you can place wherever you like (somewhere in your PATH probably).

 Building spook requires the usual tools (eg. make and gcc/clang), so you may need to install some things before building it.
 Otherwise it should be as straightforward as:

 ```sh